Bodegas Luis Gurpegui Muga

 Our devotion for wine comes from two sources of inspiration: the ancient experience of the old mainland Europe and the avant-garde of the New World.

-In one of his trips, he met a girl from Haro, Bibiana Muga, and he finally marry her.
+In one of his trips, he met a girl from Haro, Bibiana Muga, and he finally married her.
 But before the marriage, with the purpose of gaining her family’s approval, he decided to move to America to search for fortune.
-He settled in Mendoza, Argentina, first to work as a cooper, and later as a winemaker, and he learnt very innovative techniques.
+He settled in Mendoza, Argentina, first to work as a cooper, and later as a winemaker, and he learned very innovative techniques.

 As a result of his stay in Argentina, he started to make rosé wines, “claretes”, that quickly gained widespread reputation in a traditional region of red wines, and he extended his sales throughout all Northern Spain and Catalonia, mainly.